radius-project/bicep-types-aws/artifacts/bicep/aws/aws.autoscaling/default/types.md

 ### Properties
 * **Max**: int: The storage maximum in GB.
 * **Min**: int: The storage minimum in GB.

+## TrafficSourceIdentifier
+### Properties
+* **Identifier**: string (Required): Identifies the traffic source.
+ For Application Load Balancers, Gateway Load Balancers, Network Load Balancers, and VPC Lattice, this will be the Amazon Resource Name (ARN) for a target group in this account and Region.
+For Classic Load Balancers, this will be the name of the Classic Load Balancer in this account and Region.
+ For example:
+  +  Application Load Balancer ARN: ``arn:aws:elasticloadbalancing:us-west-2:123456789012:targetgroup/my-targets/1234567890123456``
+  +  Classic Load Balancer name: ``my-classic-load-balancer``
+  +  VPC Lattice ARN: ``arn:aws:vpc-lattice:us-west-2:123456789012:targetgroup/tg-1234567890123456``

+ To get the ARN of a target group for a Application Load Balancer, Gateway Load Balancer, or Network Load Balancer, or the name of a Classic Load Balancer, use the Elastic Load Balancing [DescribeTargetGroups](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DescribeTargetGroups.html) and [DescribeLoadBalancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DescribeLoadBalancers.html) API operations.
+ To get the ARN of a target group for VPC Lattice, use the VPC Lattice [GetTargetGroup](https://docs.aws.amazon.com/vpc-lattice/latest/APIReference/API_GetTargetGroup.html) API operation.
+* **Type**: string (Required): Provides additional context for the value of ``Identifier``.
+ The following lists the valid values:
+  +   ``elb`` if ``Identifier`` is the name of a Classic Load Balancer.
+  +   ``elbv2`` if ``Identifier`` is the ARN of an Application Load Balancer, Gateway Load Balancer, or Network Load Balancer target group.
+  +   ``vpc-lattice`` if ``Identifier`` is the ARN of a VPC Lattice target group.

+ Required if the identifier is the name of a Classic Load Balancer.

 ## VCpuCountRequest
 ### Properties